Fomba-Daouda/dashbord_pubmed/README.md

 ****Running with docker*****

-## Configure and run TER project by Armel Sanou
+## Configure and run TER project by Daouda Fomba

 This is a simple way for deploying on server using flask, gunicorn and docker